 We crossed a small bridge to the north side of the canal to walk down Jonker Street.
 We felt as if we were in China - not Malaysia!
 The street that Saturday night, as usual, was reserved for vendors of all kinds and pedestrians and it was packed with both.
 Delicious smells emanated from a great variety of interesting foods being sampled.
 There were creative crafts and clothes, bright art, and even souvenirs.
 Sadly, we even saw vendors selling "miracle cures" such as bear gall bladders.

 Delicious fish ball soup

-We enjoyed a light Chinese meal (Chinese food here is different from North America) before returning to the boat for another quiet night.
+We enjoyed a light Chinese meal (Chinese food here is different from North American) before returning to the boat for another quiet night.